 The curriculum centres around an approach based on each individual child's strengths and abilities, with a strong focus on the acquisition of literacy and numeracy skills.
 This is offered in a bilingual (English/Mandarin) language environment.

-The primary school incorporates an Edtech learning suite where children will develop skills in coding, programming, multimedia authouring, animation and 3D gaming.
-An indoor gymnasium, design and technology suite and visual arts studio is provided.
+The primary school incorporates an Edtech learning suite where children will develop skills in coding, programming, multimedia authoring, animation, and 3D gaming.
+An indoor gymnasium, design and technology suite, and visual arts studio is provided.

-The extension of the EtonHouse Sentosa offering to introduce two additional years in the new Primary school will doubtless prove convenient for families already using the pre-school facilities or families new to the island who may wish to evaluate the EtonHouse experience.
-Longer-term, though, if they wish to continue within the EtonHouse fold, a move to either EtonHouse Orchard or the new EtonHouse International School (Middleton), will be needed.
+Plans to introduce three additional years in the Primary school (up to Year 6) in August 2020 will doubtless prove convenient for families already using the pre-school primary facilities or families new to the island who may wish to evaluate the EtonHouse experience.
+Longer-term, though, if they wish to continue within the EtonHouse fold, a move to either EtonHouse Orchard or the new EtonHouse International School (Middleton) will be needed.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.